GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 4. Your web application enrolls the user and/or grants access to the protected resource.

 ## Supported OpenID Providers (OP)
-oxd has been confirmed to work with the following OP's:
+oxd has been confirmed to work with the following standard OP's:

 - [Gluu Server](https://gluu.org/docs/ce/installation-guide/)
 - [Google](https://developers.google.com/identity/protocols/OpenIDConnect)